A Buss from Lafayette:

 Perkins Tavern Dance

-VIDEO BLOGS, ETC.
+VIDEO BLOGS, ZOOM CALLS, SPEECHES

 Clara's family has a pair of oxen called Humpty and Dumpty that pull plows, wagons, etc. Here is a team of oxen pulling a cart at Old Sturbridge Village.